- 3.5 GPA in History of Art courses

 Step one: The backbone of the Honors Program is a cooperative, scholarly relationship between a student and a faculty advisor.
 Therefore the first and most important step in being accepted into the program is to identify a research topic and convince a faculty member of its worth.
 Once the student has identified a topic, and has conducted sufficient initial research, s/he may get an application form from the departmental web site under "HA Forms."
 Normally this should occur sometime before March of the junior year.
 However, initial research may be pursued during the summer and step two may take place very early in the fall.

-Step two: The application form should be submitted to the potential faculty advisor along with a two- to four-page, double-spaced project proposal along with a separate bibliography.
+Step two: The application form should be submitted to the potential faculty advisor along with a two- to four-page, double-spaced project proposal and a separate bibliography.
 If the faculty advisor accepts the project, the student will submit the application form and proposal, with revisions if necessary, to student services.
 Normally this should occur by April 15 of the junior year, however, the final deadline is the second Friday of the fall term in the senior year.

 Step three: Applications and proposals will be reviewed by the Director of Undergraduate Studies.
 Students accepted into the program will be issued an override to enroll in HA 498 in the fall term.